1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/spark-operator.md

 title: Spark Operator
 ---

+The Kubernetes Operator for Apache Spark aims to make specifying and running Spark applications as easy and idiomatic as running other workloads on Kubernetes.
+It uses Kubernetes custom resources for specifying, running and surfacing status of Spark applications.

+## Introduction

 In Spark 2.3, Kubernetes becomes an official scheduler backend for Spark, additionally to the standalone scheduler, Mesos, and Yarn.
 Compared with the alternative approach of deploying a standalone Spark cluster on top of Kubernetes and submit applications to run on the standalone cluster, having Kubernetes as a native scheduler backend offers some